ucbds-infra/otter-grader/docs/otter_assign/index.rst

    v0/index
    v1/index

+Otter ships with an assignment development and distribution tool called Otter Assign, an Otter-compliant fork of `jAssign <https://github.com/okpy/jassign>`_ that was designed for OkPy.
+Otter Assign allows instructors to create assignments by writing questions, prompts, solutions, and public and private tests all in a single notebook, which is then parsed and broken down into student and autograder versions.

 Otter Assign currently supports two notebook formats: format v0, the original master notebook format, and format v1, which was released with Otter-Grader v3.
 Format v0 is currently the default format option but v1 will become the default in Otter-Grader v4.